MicrosoftDocs/entra-docs/docs/identity/devices/device-join-macos-pssoe-out-of-box.md

 - **Smart card**: User logs into the machine using an external smart card or smart card compatible hard token
 - **Password**: User logs on to their local device with a local account, updated to used their Microsoft Entra ID password

 It's recommended for your system administrator to have the Mac enrolled using secure enclave or smart card.
-These new password-less feature is supported only by PSSO.
+These new password-less features are supported only by PSSO.
 Check which authentication method has been set up by your administrator before continuing.

 ### [Secure Enclave](#tab/secure-enclave)